Walking & Cycling Holidays in KerryExplore Co. Kerry.....

 Guests can also follow the Kerry Way Route.
 At over 200km, the Kerry Way is one of Ireland's longest signposted walking trail and also one of the most popular.
 The trail starts and finishes in Killarney.
 Looping around the Iveragh Peninsula, the Kerry Way goes anti-clockwise, passing through some of the most isolated and dramatic countryside in the country.

 Visitors can also attempt to climb Carrantuohill, Ireland’s highest mountain.
-There are some great routes at the foot hills with some amazing rugged landscape carved out during the last ice age
+There are some great routes at the foot hills with some amazing rugged landscape carved out during the last ice age.
+The area known as The Reeks District is home to some of Ireland's most stunning scenery and is a draw for all hill walkers.

 For cycling enthusiasts, Muckross Park hotel’s location makes it possible to really get to grips with cycling in Killarney.
 As the only hotel in Killarney National Park on the ring of Kerry, we can guarantee something unique.
 Cycling in Killarney National Park guarantees variety and beauty.
 For example, you can take a spin through the gap of Dunloe, created by glacier centuries ago or go back in time just a couple of generations by visiting 1930s Ireland in the Muckross traditional farm.
 The Torc waterfall and a visit to Muckross House and Abbey are both just a short cycle from us here at Muckross Park Hotel.